PunithKumar2902/COVID-19-Prediction-using-chest-X-ray-image/README.md

-# Covid prediction using  Chest x-ray
+# Pneumonia prediction using  Chest x-ray
-predicting the covrona virus state of patient by using deep learning and image classification.
+predicting the Pneumonia state of patient by using deep learning and image classification.